Mohammad-Vahed/pyTCR/README.md

 Due to the nature of Jupyter notebooks, they can be run anywhere `python` is supported.
 We recommend following [Jupyter's official installation guide](https://jupyter.org/install) to get it up and running locally.

 ## Setting up your data
 By nature, all notebooks can be modified to fit any data format.
 However, pyTCR includes a default format.
 The `data_adapter.ipynb` notebook can be used to convert existing data formats such as VDJtools, trust4, or any other tabular format, to the pyTCR format.
-This is generally faster than modifying each notebook individually to fit your data setup. pyTCR expects the following columns in your data file and are required for the notebooks to work out of the box.
+This is generally faster than modifying each notebook individually to fit your data setup. pyTCR expects the following columns in your data file and is required for the notebooks to work out of the box.

 | column | name | description                                               |
 |--:|:---------|:-----------------------------------------------------------|